Problem · Paid media architecture

 • The translated keyword set.
 The keyword sheet is the home-market category words translated to English.
 Not US-buyer intent terms, not US-category language.

 • The single CTA gone confused.
 The landing page has three CTAs of equal weight.
 None convert.
-The buyer reads the page and cannot tell what action is wanted.
+The buyer scans the page and cannot tell what action is wanted.

 • The European retargeting working, US retargeting dead.
 Same audiences.
 European retargeting closes.
 US retargeting churns through impressions with no return.